kafle1/routeway/Contribution.md

 ## Contribution Method
+- Fork this repository.
+- Clone your forked repository in your local machine.
+- Contribute.
+- Create commits with a clear message and push your code.
+- Open a Pull Request with a description about your contribution.
+- All done, we will merge your PR accordingly.
+- Don't forget to give a star to our repository ;)

+## Data format
 Head to `data.json` file inside `data` folder.
 Use the following format to contribute.

 `data.json` is an array of objects so create a new object inside `data.json` file and add your data in `JSON` format.